&

 Deb Suash, India

-Defoin-Platel Michael, NZ
+Defoin-Platel Michael,

 Deng Da, NZ

-Diederich Joachim, Australia
+Diederich Joachim,

 Dimitrov Dimiter, USA